MarcusMQF/GPA-Calculator/README.md

-# GPA Calculator
+# GPA Calculator 📠

-A command-line GPA (Grade Point Average) calculator following the UM Grading Scheme (Universiti Malaya) written in Java that helps students calculate their semester GPA.
+A GPA (Grade Point Average) calculator which is following the UM Grading Scheme (Universiti Malaya) written in Java that helps students calculate their semester GPA.

 ## Features